dataspecer/ds-wdoi/docs/progress.md

     - I split the properties into 4 cathegories: attributes, identifiers, outward, and inward properties.
     - All the lists are made out of accordion and the default way is not displaying anything, just a number.
     - Domain and ranges are diaplayed upon click on item property, to reduce the amount of data sent to the user.
-    - TODO add the api for new domain and range
     - TODO add possibility of using restriction with instance

 ### A new way to assign properties to classes